raboody/Curse-of-Knowledge-m/README.md

 # 2.
 a) HypothesisGenerators.py: all 5 hypothesis generators (Ordered AND, ordered AND && OR, Unordered AND, Unordered OR, Unordered AND &&                                OR)

 b) HypothesisGeneratorTESTER.py: tests to see if hypothesis generators are working as planned

 # 3.
 A) GetOutcome.py: given the "rule" that activates the machine & a series of actions, returns whether the machine is "ON" or "OFF" for                       each action

 B) GetOutcomeTESTER1.py: Tests the generator with 1 True Hypothesis and 1 action

 C) GetOutcomeTESTER2.py: Tests the generator with a hypothesis space & action space of arbitrary size.
 The function assumes that each                                hypothesis provided is the "TrueHypothesis" in turn (that is, goes through all actions with a TrueHypothesis of                            [], of ['A', 'ANDOR'], etc.)

-  # GetoutcomeTESTER3_csv.py: Takes what is basically the output of GetOutcomeTESTER2, but stores it in GetOutcome.csv for easier review.
+D) GetoutcomeTESTER3_csv.py: Takes what is basically the output of GetOutcomeTESTER2, but stores it in GetOutcome.csv for easier review.

 # 4.
   # ValueFunction.py - Figures out how many hypotheses an action would delete, given the true hypothesis.
 Sums up the number of hypotheses                        it deletes to produce an "action value"